BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint ESA Gls MiCAR %28JC 2024 28%29_EN.pdf.md

 --- Page 1 ---

-![An image displaying the logos of three European financial authorities: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA), and the European Securities and Markets Authority (ESMA), arranged horizontally on a white background.

-eba European Banking Authority eiopa European Insurance and Occupational Pensions Authority ESMA European Securities and Markets Authority](#)
 #### JC 2024 28 10 December 2024
 # Guidelines  on templates for explanations and opinions, and the standardised test for crypto-assets, under Article 97(1) of Regulation (EU) 2023/1114